Windows DNS Server

 - DnsQuery onmatch: exclude combine rules using 'And'

-To collect DNS events, Sysmon creates an ETW trace session and writes the data into the Windows Event Log which can then be collected with the im_msvistalog module.
-To avoid this performance overhead, it is recommended to use the im_etw module to collect event data directly from the DNS ETW providers for greater efficiency. |
+Sysmon creates an ETW trace session to collect DNS events and writes the data to the Windows Event Log.
+You can collect these events with the im_msvistalog module.
+However, we recommend using the im_etw module to collect logs directly from the DNS providers to minimize computational overhead.

 <Input sysmon>